 In our previous article dedicated to SEMrush’s Social Media Tracker, we learned step-by-step how to analyze your competitors’ social media activity.
 So by now, you should have more clarity as to how often, how much content, and what type of content you should be posting to stay ahead of your competition.

 So let's get started with scheduling and goals.
 Get started by connecting your Facebook, Twitter and LinkedIn accounts and select the pages you wish to post to.
-When working with the posting calendar, you can switch between your pages and profiles in the top left corner:
+When working with the social media posting calendar, you can switch between your pages and profiles in the top left corner:

 By default, the tool will set a goal of 4 posts per day for each of the social networks, but you can alter this in your settings.